Open boundary conditions of the $D^{(2)}_3$ spin chain and sectors of conformal field theories

-We study open boundary conditions for the $D^{(2)}_3$ spin chain, which shares connections with the six-vertex model, under staggering, and also to the antiferromagnetic Potts model.
-By formulating a suitable transfer matrix, we obtain an integrable, open Hamiltonian, hence allowing for us to classify different regions of the underlying conformal field theory from eigenvalues of the Hamiltonian. \footnote{\textit{\textbf{Keywords}}: spin chain, open boundary conditions, CFT, conformal field theory sectors, ground state, local Hamiltonian }
+\textbf{Abstract} We study open boundary conditions for the $D^{(2)}_3$ spin chain, which shares connections with the six-vertex model, under staggering, and also to the antiferromagnetic Potts model.
+By formulating a suitable transfer matrix that is related to $K$ matrices and to the Jimbo $R$-matrix, we obtain an analytical expression for the Hamiltonian, as a logarithmic derivative of the transfer matrix, under open boundary conditions.
+Such computations have connections with several objects studied in Integrable Probability, which underlie exactly solvable structures. \footnote{\textbf{MSC Class}: 34L25; 60K35}